tandung1309/seic-project/README.md

 git clone https://github.com/tandung1309/seic-project.git

-cd seic-project

 Download live server extension (if you do not have one)

-Right click on the index.html file -> Open with live server
+Open seic-project folder -> Right click on the index.html file -> Open with live server

 Enjoy!